smnandre/minify-bundle/README.md

 🎯 Automatically `minify` assets during the build process.

-📦📦 Compress and store minified assets in the `cache` directory.
+📦📦 Stores minified assets in the Symfony `cache`.

-🌿🌿🌿 Download the Minify binary `automatically` from the repository.
+🌿🌿🌿 Download the Minify binary `automatically` from Github.

 ## Minification